 How is Turner syndrome diagnosed and investigated?

 The diagnosis of Turner syndrome may be delayed as the clinical features can be subtle before puberty.
-The diagnosis is made in adulthood in approximately 10% of affected women during investigation for infertility or failure to have periods (amenorrhoea).
+The diagnosis is made in adulthood in approximately 10% of affected women during an investigation for infertility or failure to have periods (amenorrhoea).

-The definitive diagnosis of Turner syndrome is made on karyotyping (examination of the chromosomes under the microscope), either during pregnancy by chorionic villus sampling or amniocentesis, or when the diagnosis is considered clinically some time after birth.
+The definitive diagnosis of Turner syndrome is made on karyotyping (examination of the chromosomes under the microscope), either during pregnancy by chorionic villus sampling or amniocentesis, or when the diagnosis is considered clinically at some time after birth.
 Karyotyping is performed on peripheral lymphocytes (white blood cells).
 If normal, mosaicism may be diagnosed after examining other cells such as skin fibroblasts.